 Follow these steps:

-- Simply scroll down to the “ISP Speedtest Results” section.
+- Simply scroll down to the “ISP SpeedTest Results” section, the second heading just below "Network Health".

-- Select the date for which you want to view the report.
-This can be a day when, let’s say, you felt your Internet connection was slow.
+- Select the time period for which you want to view the report and you are done!

-For instance, today is the 30th of September and my workspace had witnessed an Internet slowdown on the 31st of August.
-So all I have to do is select 31st August from the dates.
+For instance, lets assume my workspace had witnessed an Internet slowdown on the a couple of days ago.
+So all I have to do is tap on "7 days" and here we go.

 Want to run an instant test?

-Simply tap on the “play” icon and you are good to go!
+Simply tap “Run Now” and you are good to go!
 You will receive a floating notification that says “Success!!
 Speed Test Scheduled.”
+Just make sure that the tab saying "Today" is selected from among the 3 quick link tabs.

-An extensive, accurate and real-time test with meaningful insights is then conducted to measure your bandwidth.
-You will obtain a graph like this, where the X-Axis plots the speed with respect to Y-Axis which plots time.
+An extensive, accurate and real-time test is then conducted to accurately measure your bandwidth.

-A word of caution, this is going to hog the Internet bandwidth for the duration of the test, so people connected could experience a slight slowness but you don’t need to either manually remove users or go through the horrors of disconnecting and reconnecting the wires on your exchange mesh.
+Conducting a speedtest is going to hog the Internet bandwidth for the duration of the test, so people connected could experience a minor outage of internet services but you don’t need to either manually remove users or go through the horrors of disconnecting and reconnecting the wires on your exchange mesh.
 Just a tap!
 It's that simple!

 Simple in approach, yet sophisticated in build, unleash the power of BhaiFi at your workspace now!
-It will change the way you imagine your network!
+It is sure to change the way you imagine your network!